MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Create a virtual network infrastructure.md

    - Wait for the VMs to complete deployment before advancing to the next section.

+### Associate network interfaces to an application security group

-### Associate the network interfaces of each VM to one of the application security groups you created previously:
+>**Note**: When you created the VMs, Azure created a network interface for each VM, and attached it to the VM.
+Add the network interface of each VM to one of the application security groups you created previously:

 1. Search for myVMWeb in the portal search box.